hamza-developer-123/Number-Plate-Recognition/README.md

 Number Plate Recognition Project.
-The dataset colleted from kaggle.
+The dataset colleted from the kaggle.